Asset Versioning

 }Debugging

 Check the current version in your browser's Network tab.
-Look for the X-Inertia-Version header in responses.
+Look for the X-Inertia-Version request header and the version value in the Inertia page object.

 Production Considerations